zhaw-hsb/aurora-notifier/README.md

 - src/themes/zhaw/app/zhaw-shared/form/builder/ds-dynamic-form-ui/models/lookup/author-notifier/author-notifier.component.ts
 - src/themes/zhaw/app/zhaw-shared/form/builder/ds-dynamic-form-ui/models/lookup/author-notifier/author-notifier.component.html

-A new component is created in the themes folder, which implements the mail button.
+A new component is created in the themes folder, which implements the e-mail button.
 The button is only visible if a person (author or editor) is linked and if the item is in the workflow.
 After pressing the button, a confirmation window opens in which the execution of the action can be confirmed.

 <a name="authornotificationservice"/>

 ### AuthorNotificationService
 - src/themes/zhaw/app/core/data/author-notification.service.ts

-The service is implemented in this file to send the information to the backend after the button has been pressed.
+In this file the service is implemented to send the information to the backend after the button has been pressed.
 The information provided is
 - the requestType: type of mail
 - the authorName: name of the linked person
 - the submissionId: id of the item that is in the workflow